The work behind the words

 Public Science Engagement

-Science in the Public Square: Translating Research for General Audiences
+Science in the Public Square

 A career built on one conviction: that important science deserves to reach the people it could help, inspire, and inform.
 From peer-reviewed neuroscience to deep space imagery, from the White House to Tokyo, Natasha Pinol has translated complexity into clarity across platforms, languages, and cultures.